jknack/modern-web-app/README.md

 [![Build Status](https://travis-ci.org/jknack/modern-web-app.png)](https://travis-ci.org/jknack/modern-web-app)
 # THIS PROJECT IS DISCONTINUED...

+In favor of [Jooby](http://jooby.org) a scalable, fast and modular micro web framework.
+I consider [Jooby](http://jooby.org) the evolution of this project... but it doesn't use or depend on Spring.

-If you are looking for simplify usage of **Spring** please have a look to [Spring Boot](http://projects.spring.io/spring-boot/).
+If you are looking for simplify usage of **Spring** have a look to [Spring Boot](http://projects.spring.io/spring-boot/).
 This project was created before [Spring Boot](http://projects.spring.io/spring-boot/) and now it doesn't make sense keep it.

-Or you can try [Jooby](http://jooby.org) which is the evolution of this project but without Spring!!

 # A Modern Web Application Architecture